 James Allen (Lead Observer) is a graduate of the University of Exeter in History.
 He now works for a national polling and research company.
 He has observed elections for the National Assembly for Wales in 2016, the US mid-term elections in 2014, the Scottish independence referendum 2014 and the Finland Presidential election in 2018.
 He co-produced the film Scotland Decides which followed the progress of the referendum in Scotland.

-Dr John Ault (Director) is an Honorary Research Fellow at the University of Exeter and has previously lectured at Canterbury Christ Church University and the University of Manchester.
+Dr John Ault (Director) is Executive Director of Democracy Volunteers and an Honorary Research Fellow at the University of Exeter.
+He has previously lectured at the Universities of Exeter, Canterbury Christ Church and Manchester.
 He specialises in elections and campaigns.
-He has worked in elections throughout the UK and the United States.
+He has worked on election campaigns throughout the UK and the United States.
 He has observed on behalf of the OSCE/ODIHR in parliamentary elections as far afield as Kazakhstan and is a former chair of the UK’s Electoral Reform Society.

 Dr Leah Phillips (Conference Co-ordinator) is a Postdoctoral Research Associate at the University of Warwick and also co-organiser on “Adolescent Identities,” a UCL Grand Challenges project looking at representation in young adult literature.
 She has a special interest in programmes promoting citizenship, leadership, and global awareness – having attended several such events while growing up in the United States.
 She has worked on local and general elections in the UK.

 Alex Rockey (Observer Coordinator) is an undergraduate student at the University of Exeter, currently studying Politics and International Relations at the Australian National University in Canberra.
 He observed the 2016 election for the National Assembly for Wales.
 He has also observed the Northern Ireland Assembly elections and UK general election in 2017.
 He has also observed numerous UK parliamentary by-elections